kimbtech/WiFi-RadioAPI/HamaAPI.md

 The answer is always the string `<EncryptedToken>3a3f5ac48a1dab4e</EncryptedToken>`.

 - This seems to be the only case, when the radio does not append more parameters.
+- Will be always the first sent request.

 ### Startpage
 The list show after a successfull connection is just an XML-response.
 Its the same file as the login `loginXML.asp?gofile=&...`.